francescosilvano/ReCo2/README.md

 ## Data

 To conduct this analysis, we utilized historical data on WTI crude oil prices and corresponding CO2 emissions.
 The dataset includes daily or monthly records, covering a significant period, allowing for a comprehensive examination of the relationship between WTI prices and environmental footprint.

 ## Methodology

 The analysis involved several key steps:

-1. Data Collection: Historical WTI price data and CO2 emissions data were collected from reliable sources such as government databases, energy organizations, and research institutes.
+1. Data Collection: Historical WTI price data and CO2 emissions data were collected from (DATA SOURCE)

 2. Data Preprocessing: The collected data was cleaned and processed to remove any inconsistencies or missing values.
 Additionally, data normalization techniques were applied to ensure comparability.